TejasDS13/data-analytics-projects/README.md

 # data-analytics-projects
-This repository will contain data analytics projects built using Python, Pandas, and visualization libraries used.
+This repository will contain data analytics projects built using Python, MS excel, powerBI and visualization libraries used.